 Currently many of our students are working toward their degrees while living in areas distant from the Department headquarters.
 It is necessary, however, to be attend in person the lecture class part of the requirements for the degree.

 Q6 Is it possible to enroll in October?

-The Department of Japanese studies no longer offers October enrollment.
+The Japanese Studies program no longer offers October enrollment.

-Q7 Is it possible to apply to another department in the School of Cultural and Social Studies at the same time?
+Q7 Is it possible to apply to another program at the same time?